 General Data Protection Regulation (GDPR)

-The Bridge Counselling Service collects and processes personal data of people we work with to carry out its functions.
-Our Privacy Notice details our commitment to being transparent about how we collect and use your data and to meeting our GDPR obligations.
+The Bridge Counselling Service collects and processes personal data of clients to carry out its functions.
+We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 Who are we

 We ask for your name and contact details which are known as ‘personal data’.
 During our work together will make a note of what we have talked about during our session.
 This may contain other ‘personal data’ you share such as age, marital status, children, date of birth, gender or occupation and ‘special category data’ such as race, ethnic origin, politics, religion, health, sex life or sexual orientation.

 - so that we can contact you if necessary

 - to comply with the recommendations of our professional body and insurance company

 The lawful basis on which we use this information

 To collect and use data you share, we must show the ICO that we have a lawful basis to do this.
 We also need to tell you what this lawful basis is.